syn-chromatic/rpi-lcd-menu/README.md

 Those instructions are taken from [here](https://abyz.me.uk/rpi/pigpio/download.html).

-Start the daemon by running this command.
+To start the daemon, run the following command:

-`sudo pigpiod`
+* `sudo pigpiod`

-The daemon doesn't automatically start on a restart, so it needs to be called again in order to control the GPIO.
+The daemon doesn't automatically start on boot.

 ___
 ## Parts